 As chosen by the majority of membership in the Executive Committee.
 The Directorship of the Awards Association includes a Director and an Associate director.
 In the first three incarnations (before the ratification of the organizational charter in 2007), the positions were referred to as Chief Coordinator and Assistant and were voted on annually.

 In the winter of 2007, the CCBCAA membership ratified an organizational charter, (1) created the position of Executive Director and Associate Director (supplanting Chief Coordinator / Assistant Coordinator).
 Directors of the CCBCAA are voted into their positions for two award seasons, unless they vacate the position prior to the end of term.
 (2) Removal of an officer policy initiated – removal of any officer requires notification of reasons for removal one meeting in advance of the discussion and then a 2/3 majority vote is required for removal.
-No individual may hold the position of Executive Director for any longer than Five (5) consecutive years.
+No individual may hold the position of Executive Director for any longer than Five (5) consecutive years unless there is no alternative director available.

 In March 2010 the association ratified a more detailed public conflict of interest policy (posted elsewhere on this website) which corresponded with, and formalized, existing internal organizational rules on the subject.
 Also, similar rules to those followed by awards administered by the Canada Council for the Arts were adopted.